bryansmullen/fidil/readme.md

 ### Test Process

-Testing is carried out at three phases to evaluate the prototypes functionality, the intuitiveness of the design, and finally verify the functionality of the final product.
+Testing is carried out at three phases to evaluate the functionality of the prototype, the intuitiveness of the design, and finally verify the functionality of the final product.

 ### Tests Conducted

 #### Prototype Functionality Tests

-The function of these tests is to verify all links in the prototype lead to the expected locations, so that it is possible to proceed with testing the layout with a new user.
+The function of these tests is to verify all links in the prototype lead to the expected locations so that it is possible to proceed with testing the layout with a new user.

 [Prototype functionality tests](https://we.tl/t-lNyKGpBiHT)